 Decimals are numbers with a decimal point (e.g.2.35).
-They represent the fraction of something and ten is the base of decimal number system.
+They represent the fraction of something and ten is the base of the decimal number system.
 A decimal notation or point differentiates an integer part from fractional part (e.g. 2.35 = 2 + 7/20).
 Like whole numbers, decimals can also be added, subtracted, multiplied and divided.
 As compared to addition and subtraction of decimal numbers multiplication and division of decimals are much easy task.
 Both multiplication and division frequently connected in numerous daily computations.
 Even though concepts are confusing, it’s easy to solve them.
 Let’s go through multiplication and division of decimal fractions one by one.

-When we multiply 10 by 2 it is similar to addition of 10 two times: 10 x 10.
-This is same in case of decimals as well.
+When we multiply 10 by 2 it is similar to the addition of 10 two times: 10 x 10.
+This is same in the case of decimals as well.
 For example: 0.33 x 2= 0.33 + 0.33 + 0.33.
-Multiplication of decimal numbers is similar to multiplication of whole numbers.
+Multiplication of decimal numbers is similar to a multiplication of whole numbers.
 Steps for multiplication of decimals are given below with an example.

 Consider multiplication of two numbers, 2.32 and 3 for example.

 Step 1: Take the count of the total number of places (digits) to the right of the decimal point in both numbers.

 Here, in 2.32 there are two digits to the right of the decimal point and 3 is a whole number with no decimal point.
 Therefore, the total number of digits to the right of the decimal is 2.

 Step 2: Now forget about the decimal point and just multiply the numbers without the decimal point.

 Step 3: After multiplication, put the decimal point in answer 2 places (step 1) from the right i.e. answer (2.32 x 3) will be 6.96.